oleeskild/obsidian-digital-garden/README.md

 This exports all notes marked with `dg-publish: true` and their images to the local folder, ready for the Eleventy build.
 Note that publish status tracking and diffing are not available with local export — it's a full export each time.

+## SFTP over SSH

+On Obsidian Desktop, the garden source can be synchronized directly to a server through the SFTP subsystem provided by OpenSSH.
+No separate FTP server is needed.

+1. In plugin settings, choose **SFTP** as the default publication provider.
+2. Enter the SSH host, port, username, and absolute remote garden folder.
+3. Configure a private key path (recommended) or a password.
+Encrypted private keys can use a passphrase.
+4. Optionally enter the server's OpenSSH `SHA256:...` host-key fingerprint to pin its identity.
+5. Run **Publish All Marked Notes to SFTP** or use the Publication Center.

+SFTP synchronizes garden source files and removes remotely published notes or assets that were unpublished locally.
+It does not execute a remote build command; configure the server to build the Eleventy garden after changes, or run the build separately.
+SFTP credentials are saved in the plugin's local Obsidian settings, so key-based authentication with a narrowly scoped deployment account is recommended.

 ## Custom repository layouts

 Self-hosted gardens do not have to use the template's directory layout.
-The advanced GitHub settings can independently configure:
+The advanced Git, SFTP, and local-folder settings can independently configure:

 - **Notes directory** — where compiled Markdown notes are written.
 - **Assets directory** — where note images and other user assets are written.